frederic-perez/Cardiac-electrophysiology/glossary.md

 __etiology__ _n_ The cause or origin of a disease or disorder as determined by medical diagnosis.
 __fibrillation__ _n_ [[The Free Dictionary]](https://medical-dictionary.thefreedictionary.com/fibrillation) A small, local, involuntary, muscular contraction, due to spontaneous activation of single muscle cells or muscle fibers.
 __fibrosis__ _n_ The development in an organ of excess fibrous connective tissue.
 (Cardiac fibrosis can be observed in a DE-CMR scan.)
+__first-in-class__ _n_ Drugs that use a new and unique mechanism of action for treating a medical condition according to FDA 2011 Novel New Drugs.
 __French catheter scale__ _n_ (French scale, French gauge) [[Wikipedia]](https://en.wikipedia.org/wiki/French_catheter_scale) Commonly used to measure the size of a catheter.
 It is most often abbreviated as Fr, but can often be seen abbreviated as Fg, FR or F. The diameter of a round catheter in millimeters can be determined by dividing the French size by 3.
 __heart__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Heart)
 __implantable cardioverter-defibrillator__ _n_ (ICD) [[Wikipedia]](https://en.wikipedia.org/wiki/Implantable_cardioverter-defibrillator)